Toplana (region): History

 Both Nopcsa and Edith Durham noted that the Toplana were an extremely wild tribe and that their annual death-rate from gunshot wounds was around double that of the other Albanian tribes.
-According to Nopcsa's statistics compiled between 1894 to 1904, the Toplana had the highest percentage of violent deaths, at a percentage of 42.3%.
+According to Nopcsa's statistics compiled between 1894 and 1904, the Toplana had the highest percentage of violent deaths, at a percentage of 42.3%.
 George Gawrych notes that this was due to the extreme prevalence of blood feuds (gjakmarrje) among the tribesmen.

 Religion

 The people of Toplana are Catholics and venerate Saint George as their patron saint.
-They celebrate his feast day on 22-3 April, and marks the beginning of summer.
+They celebrate his feast day on 22–3 April, and marks the beginning of summer.

 Brotherhoods

 Among the brotherhoods and families of the Toplana are the: Ndrepepaj, Lekaj, Geraj, Bicaj, Malutaj, Gjoklekaj, Gjomicaj, Mertiaj, Kolicaj, and Prezhmeshaj.